Khurram Ijaz Chattha

-Chaudhry Khurram Ijaz Chattha is a Pakistani politician who was a member of the Provincial Assembly of the Punjab, from 2008 to May 2018 and from August 2018 till January 2023.
+Chaudhry Khurram Ijaz Chattha is a Pakistani politician who has been a Member of the Provincial Assembly of the Punjab, since 2008.

 Early life and education

 He was born on 10 September 1980 in Lahore to former member of the Provincial Assembly of the Punjab, Ijaz Ahmed Chattha.

 He received his early education from Lawrence College, Ghora Gali.
 He graduated from Government College, Lahore in 2001 and obtained the degree of Master of Science in Anthropology from Quaid-i-Azam University in 2004.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-163 (Sheikhupura-II) in 2008 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from PP-163 (Sheikhupura-II) in the 2008 Punjab provincial election.
 He received 20,505 votes and defeated a candidate of Pakistan Muslim League (Q).